EytanKats/edu_resources/collection/slam.md

 [Site](http://ais.informatik.uni-freiburg.de/teaching/ss20/robotics/index_en.php)

 **Description**
-Course introduces basic concepts and techniques used within the field of mobile robotics.
+Course introduces basic concepts and techniques used within the field of mobile robotics
-Fundamental challenges for autonomous intelligent systems and state of the art solutions are discussed.
+and discusses fundamental challenges for autonomous intelligent systems and state of the art solutions.
 Among the course topics:
 - kinematics
 - sensors